rhel-labs/instruqt/command-line-assistant-problem-solving/03-web-server/assignment.md

   configuration problems.
 notes:
 - type: text
-  contents: Command Line Assistant can offer convenient tips on how to configure applications
+  contents: Command line assistant can offer convenient tips on how to configure applications
     and services.
 We'll use CLA to set up and troubleshoot a web server.
 tabs:
 - id: kqhu68kelwub